laderast/xvhelper/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+> Note: This package will be transferred over to a DNAnexus repository -
+> I will provide information about its location here when I can.

-Note: this package was recently named `dxhelper`.
-It has been renamed to `xvhelper` to reflect that it is not software that is released by DNAnexus product.
+> Note: this package was recently named `dxhelper`.
+It has been renamed
+> to `xvhelper` to reflect that it is not software that is released by
+> DNAnexus product.

 The goal of xvhelper is to provide an tidy interface to extracting and decoding raw values from exported Apollo datasets, whether they are